The Proverbial Elephant in the Room…

 You use AI?
 Slop peddler!!!
 Slop peddler!!!!

-There are a lot of those, unfortunately.
+Sadly, there are a lot of those – and they’ve made their way into the Indie Dev community.
 Good news is, I’m not one of them.
 Let me explain…

 Generative AI